isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Enterprise Development Grant (EDG)

 The EDG helps Singapore companies grow and transform.
 This grant supports projects that help you upgrade your business, innovate or venture overseas.
-Receive up to 70% support for eligible costs. (up to 80% from 1 April - 31 Dec 2020)
+Receive up to 70% support for eligible costs. (up to 80% from 1 April - 30 Sep 2021)

 <a href="https://www.enterprisesg.gov.sg/financial-assistance/grants/for-local-companies/enterprise-development-grant/overview" target="_blank" style="color:#037e8a">Find out more</a>